TooManyBees/avatar-editor/README.md

 * portable build should not include source maps
 * room doors should be keyed by direction, not a list
 * display parse errors
+* keyword inputs have delete buttons on keywords, rather than listening for backspace
+* Undo/redo history????

 ## Known limitations